-Julian Goodson and his wife Stacey have been Foster parents for more than five years.
+Julian Goodson and his wife Stacey have been Foster parents for more than six years.
 On their first date, the subject of Foster Parenting came up.
 When Stacey learned that Julian was open to the idea of being a Foster parent, she knew that she would marry him.

 Julian’s commitment to Foster Care has led to a career change as a Youth Development Specialist for Bethany Christian Services.
 Answering God’s calling, Julian works with Foster Care youth between the ages of fourteen and eighteen.
 Julian teaches employ-ability skills and leadership development for the Summer Youth Employment Program.